Skip to main content

 • Tools are not independently permissioned, they are implicitly permissioned based on the agent that contains the tools.

-Agent permissions
+Folder permissions

 • Use permission for an agent will allow a user to view it from /agents, and access only the Chat tab.

-You can only edit the configuration of an agent if you have the necessary permissions to all tools used by the agent (e.g., Use for workflows, Edit for resources and MCP)
+You can only edit the configuration of an agent if you have the necessary permissions to all tools used by the agent (e.g., Use for workflows, Edit for resources and MCP).

 • Own permissions allow a user to edit an agent’s configuration, including moving or deleting the agent.